Cryptkeeper/fplayer/README.md

 The `index` and `circuit` objects define the range of channels to map from the FSEQ file to the LOR hardware.
 The `unit` value is the LOR hardware unit number to send the data to.
 The `from` and `to` values are inclusive, so the first row maps FSEQ channels 0-15 to LOR channels 1-16 on unit 1.
 The second row maps FSEQ channels 16-31 to LOR channels 17-32 on unit 2.

 The length of each range must match, and fplayer will print an error at start if they do not.
 There is no requirement for mappings to be sequential, contiguous or cover the full fseq channel space.
 You can also map multiple fseq channels to the same LOR hardware channel.
 Any channels that are not mapped will not have any data written to them at runtime, so you don't have to worry about deleting/blank the unused channels. fplayer will print a status message when starting to notify you of any missing channel mappings.

-You are free to add as many mapping rows as you need to fully map the fseq's channel space.
-You can also "merge" channels by pointing multiple fseq channels to a single hardware channel, or vice versa.
-Any channels that are not mapped will not have any data written to them at runtime, so you don't have to worry about deleting/blank the unused channels.

 The included `channels.json` default simply maps the first 16 FSEQ channels to the first 16 channels of any connected LOR unit.
 This is likely what most people with AC LOR units are looking for.